EoRImaging/FHD/dictionary.md

   -*EoR_firstpass settings*: 1 <br />
   -*Default*: 1 !Q <br />

 **transfer_calibration**: the file path of a calibration to be read-in.
 The string can be: a directory where a <obsid>_cal.sav is located, the full file path with the obsid (file/path/<obsid>), the full file path to a sav file, the full file path to txt file, the full file path to a npz file, or the full file path to a npy file.
-(Which formats is the gain array expected in for these file types? !Q) <br />
+(Which formats is the gain array expected in for these file types? !Q).
+Note that this will calibrate, but not generate a model. <br />
+  -*Needs updating*: will not generate a model for subtraction in the current setup. <br />
   -*EoR_firstpass settings*: not set <br />
   -*Default*: not set <br />